 Antigen-specific CD8+ T cell analyses

 Antigen-specific CD8+ T cell analysis can be done by means of heterotetramer combinatorial coding (HTCC).
-Combinatorial coding allows detection of antigen-specific CD8+ T cells recognizing multiple MHC-peptide complexes simultaneously in a small patient sample volume.
+HTCC allows detection and characterization of multiple antigen-specific CD8+ T cells simultaneously in a small patient sample volume.

 Sanquin offers a high-throughput screening of your patient samples to detect antigen-specific T cells in vaccination studies or cell therapy.